 Avoiding overly sophisticated adjustments, the compact forms of this savvy typeface recall simple geometrical shapes and low contrasted strokes from its original design.
 Intended to work well in long texts and at small sizes, the spacing has intentionally been widened.
 This brings also a high quality level when used as a webfont.

 Hermes is a reinterpretation of a type sample from a 1966 typewriter, the Hermes 3000, which was manufactured by the Swiss firm Paillard.
-It was notably the last typewriter of Jack Kerouac, which he used from 1966 until his death in 1969.
 The model photographed below was notably Jack Kerouac's last typewriter, which he used from 1966 until his death in 1969, and hit the auctions at Christies in 2010.
 Through its simple geometrical shapes, the typeface epitomizes modernism in the mechanical writing.

 Your previous purchase will be deducted from the license fee by adding your original invoice number during the purchase process (Step 4).